 Michele Smith, M.S., SCT(ASCP)

-- Program Manager for the M.S. in Biotechnology and Applied Biotechnology programs
+- Graduate Program Manager for the M.S. in Biotechnology Program

 - Academic Staff, School of Medicine and Public Health